 - Perform agreed upon tasks as decided in committee meetings in a timely fashion

 - Complete meeting or program evaluations and/or ACFP surveys as required

 As an Operational Committee, the Membership Advisory Committee is accountable to the Executive Director.
 The Committee will make recommendations to the ACFP Staff for the implementation of existing programs and initiatives, as well as to the ACFP Board through the Executive Director for extension or development of new programs or initiatives with budget or resource implications.

 Administrative and operational support for meetings and ongoing communications will be provided by the ACFP.
-A senior staff liaison will be assigned to the committee who will be responsible for formulating agendas; collecting and presenting information regarding the areas of discussion; passing on discussion, recommendations and input from the committee to appropriate parties; and will facilitate the work of the Committee between meetings.
+A senior staff liaison will be assigned to the committee who will be responsible for formulating agendas; collecting and presenting information regarding the areas of discussion; passing on discussion, recommendations, and input from the committee to appropriate parties; and will facilitate the work of the Committee between meetings.

 Meetings will be called by the Chair and facilitated by the Staff Liaison.
-It is anticipated there will be 4-6 meeting per year with at least one being held face-to-face; as well as ongoing communication via email between meetings.
+It is anticipated there will be 4-6 meetings per year with at least one being held face-to-face; as well as ongoing communication via email between meetings.